526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

 ### a.
 Create Your Project {#create-your-project}

-Hugo provides a `new` command to create a new website:
+Hugo provides a `new` subcommand to create a new website:

 ```bash
 hugo new site my-website